raspberrypilearning/fart-detector/WORKSHEET.md

 You only need a very small squirt to set it off, so spray some in the general direction of the sensor and wait.
 The message `Fart level x detected!` should appear and the *evacuate* alarm should go off.
 If you get a `-1` then you probably sprayed too much; you may need to wait a bit to be able to successfully calibrate the next time you run the code.

 Whatever you do **don't** completely annihilate the sensor by spraying deodorant onto it.
-If too much isobutane goes inside the sensor it may well not calibrate again for several hours. *You only need a tiny little squirt.* You can often get away with just holding the nozzle of the deterrent can near the top of the sensor too.
+If too much isobutane goes inside the sensor it may well not calibrate again for several hours. *You only need a tiny little squirt.* You can often get away with just holding the nozzle of the deodorant can near the top of the sensor too.

 ## Step 7: Continuous monitoring and recalibration